 Beta features in ArcGIS Enterprise 11.0

-The ArcGIS Enterprise 11.0 release includes two beta features: service webhooks, custom data feeds.
-ArcGIS Notebook Server customers will also have access to a third beta feature: Notebook Server Windows containers.
+The ArcGIS Enterprise 11.0 release includes service webhooks.
+ArcGIS Notebook Server customers will also have access to another beta feature: Notebook Server Windows containers.

 Service webhooks are available as both feature service webhooks and geoprocessing service webhooks.
 Feature service webhooks are available for the same conditions available for ArcGIS Online feature service webhooks.
 This includes create, read, update, delete (CRUD) operations for referenced and hosted services.
 Geoprocessing service webhooks are available for asynchronous services.
 They will be triggered when a job is completed – this can be when a job has succeeded, when a job has failed, or when a job has been canceled.

 Service webhooks are automatically enabled in the Enterprise portal in 11.0.
 Read more on service webhooks in the Webhooks section in the ArcGIS Enterprise product documentation.